Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 We believe that tremendous value can be added to our summaries by including comments and quotes from experts and patients that have knowledge and expertise in the areas that we cover.
 If you are interested in providing commentaries for specific interest areas, or would like further information on exactly what is involved, please contact us.

-The James Lind Alliance (JLA) is a non-profit making initiative, established in 2004.
-It brings patients, carers and clinicians together in Priority Setting Partnerships(PSPs).
+The James Lind Alliance (JLA) brings patients, carers and clinicians together in Priority Setting Partnerships(PSPs).
 These PSPs identify and prioritise evidence uncertainties, or unanswered questions, that they agree are the most important.
 The aim of this is to help ensure that those who fund health research are aware of what really matters to the people who need to use the research in their everyday lives.

 If you are interested in setting up your own Priority Setting Partnership, or taking part in PSP surveys, visit at the JLA website for more information and advice.